 Often many travelers ask me which one between Florence and Siena is the best base to travel the region and visit its main sights.
 That makes sense as Florence and Siena are the 2 most beautiful and major art towns in Tuscany.

 However, other Tuscan towns and destinations can be great as a base.
-I think to Cortona, Montepulciano, or San Gimignano for example, but we need to say that Siena and Florence in particular are the best to reach most of the top sights and attractions in Tuscany, including Tuscany best areas, also considering their central location in Tuscany and the possibility to use public transportation more easily.
+I think to the panoramic Cortona, the beautiful Montepulciano, or the medieval San Gimignano for example, but we need to say that Siena, and Florence in particular, are the best locations to reach most of the top sights and attractions in Tuscany, including Tuscany best areas, also considering their central location in Tuscany and the possibility to use public transportation more easily.

 Florence and Siena are both incredibly wonderful, though very different from each other, the first being mostly a Renaissance town, while the second entirely medieval.
 Florence is more chaotic and tends to be overcrowded, while Siena is more peaceful.